Bitcoin Basics – Your Guide to Buying & Selling Bitcoin

 Download a Bitcoin Wallet

-For the best experience at The Coin Shack we recommend the Bitcoin wallet BRD (pronounced "Bread") to store, send and recieve your Bitcoin.
+For the best experience at The Coin Shack we recommend the Bitcoin wallet Exodus to store, send and receive your Bitcoin.
 It is free, open source, and requires no personal information to use.
-Download BRD now!
+Download Exodus now!

 Scams To Watch For